Payment Flow

 3. Affitor bills through its invoice workflow for validated partner commission + platform fee obligations

-4. partner payouts continue through Affitor's payout operations
+4. Affitor continues partner payouts through its payout operations

-:::note Affitor is not the merchant of record in this Bill Flow model. :::
+Affitor is not the merchant of record in this invoice billing model.

 One-Time vs Subscription Revenue